Research

 Working Papers

-Crowe, Brad, Graham Gardner, and Cara Haughey.
+Bradley Crowe, Graham Gardner, and Cara Haughey.
 "The Effect of Restricted Abortion Access on IUDs, Contraceptive Implants, and Vasectomies: Evidence from Texas" [working paper here]

 "Contraception and abortion both result in fertility reductions, but identifying whether or not they are substitutes remains an open question.
 Using administrative outpatient records from Texas, we exploit the passage of a regulation on abortion providers to identify the effects of restricted abortion access on the timing and take-up of long-acting, reversible contraceptives (LARC) and vasectomies using an event study design.
 We find evidence that expectations of limited abortion access significantly increase the take-up of IUDs, with no substantial evidence of an effect for the incidence of implants or vasectomies.
 These findings support the hypothesis that abortion and contraception are substitutes, but the lack of evidence to indicate an effect of the policy on vasectomies suggests that partners may not internalize the cost of abortion in their contraceptive choices"